-Be sure to check out the changelog and the development roadmap for the next versions! v1.54 Hotfix is Pending!
+Be sure to check out the changelog and the development roadmap for the next versions! v1.6 Update is In Progress!
 Join The Discord!

 Real-time Simulation Of Passengers & Cabin Crew For Your X-Plane, P3D, FSX & FS2004 Aircraft.

 EUR: €14.50, USD $15.80, CDN: $22.15, AUD: $24.20, JPY: 1706¥